 Only one player bettered par in the 2002 event and only five players broke par when the US Open returned to the State Park in 2009.

 The 102nd US Open was a defining moment for Bethpage Black and it was fitting that Tiger Woods emerged victorious at Farmingdale in 2002.
 But Noo Yawkers in the know realised that this was the jewel of the Bethpage State Park’s 90-hole complex from the day the Black course opened way back in 1936.

-So are you up for the Black challenge and, if so, which tee will you choose?
+So, are you up for the Black challenge?
+If so, which tee will you choose?

 If the above course review article is not accurate, let us know by

 Average Reviewers Score: